The welfare of farm animals within our global supply chain is important to us and is a key element of our Responsible Sourcing strategy

 Recognising that improving farm animal welfare standards is increasingly a collective issue for our industry, last year we took the decision to become a founding member of the Global Coalition for Animal Welfare (GCAW) in October 2018.
 GCAW is the world’s first industry-led initiative aimed at advancing animal welfare globally.
-We work together with the six other member companies of GCAW to improve animal welfare standards at scale and to meet consumer demand for food products from animals reared in systems that promote good welfare.
+We work with the other six major companies that make up GCAW to improve animal welfare standards at scale and to meet consumer demand for food products from animals reared in systems that promote good welfare.

 In 2016, our industry leading position on animal welfare issues was recognised by our inclusion in Fortune’s Change the World list of 50 companies that have had a positive social impact through activities that are part of their core business strategy.
 This coincided with our commitment to source 100% cage free eggs globally by 2025.